Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-configuration-name" %} name the client options struct with the same as the client name + "Options" e.g., a `SecretClient` takes a `SecretClientOptions`.

-{% include requirement/MUST id="rust-client-configuration-version" %} define a `pub api_version: String` field to pass to the service for all HTTP clients.
+{% include requirement/MUST id="rust-client-configuration-version" %} define a `pub api_version: String` field to pass to the service for the HTTP client.

-{% include requirement/MUST id="rust-client-configuration-core" %} define a `pub options: azure_core::ClientOptions` field to define global configuration shared by all HTTP clients.
+{% include requirement/MUST id="rust-client-configuration-core" %} define a `pub options: azure_core::ClientOptions` field on client-specific options to define global configuration shared by any HTTP client.

 {% include requirement/MUST id="rust-client-configuration-clone" %} derive `Clone` to support cloning client configuration for other clients.